wso2/docs-choreo-dev/en/docs/tutorials/connect-your-existing-ballerina-project-to-choreo.md

 # Connect Your Existing Ballerina Project to Choreo

-Choreo allows you to connect your existing Ballerina project repository to Choreo when you create any of the following components:
+You can connect your existing Ballerina project repository to Choreo when you create any of the following components:

 - REST API
 - Manual Trigger